A Fool There Was, by Porter Emerson Browne

 A Fool There Was shares something else interesting with The Sheik.
 The film version of The Sheik was critical to establishing the persona of one of the most famous male sex symbols of the silent era, in Rudolf Valentino.
 And the 1915 film version of A Fool There Was established the persona of one of the most famous female sex symbols of the silent era, Theda Bara.
 (Bara played a femme fatale who was regarded as sort of a Vampire, hence her nickname, the Vamp, and hence the term "vamping".)

 A Fool There Was was written for Broadway, apparently, and ran early in 1909.
 The copy I have is in novel form, and frankly doesn't seem very much like a play.
 I assume Browne adapted it for book publication.
-It was originally published in 1909 by H. K. Fly, though my copy is a Grosset and Dunlap reprint.
+It was originally published in 1909 by H. K. Fly (this was, actually, most likely the play version), and my copy is a Grosset and Dunlap reprint (possibly the first novelized edition).
 It is illustrated, curiously, by two different people: there are a few lightly colored plates by Edmund Magrath, and quite a number of pen and ink illustrations W. W. Fawcett.
 (I preferred the Fawcett illustrations.)
 The book is dedicated to Robert Hilliard, who was the star of the Broadway production.
 It is quite short, about 42,000 words, divided into many often very short chapters.

 The story is nominally based on an 1897 poem by Rudyard Kipling called "The Vampire".
 The play and book's title is the first four words of the poem, and the first stanza is given as an epigraph.
 (Apparently, when the 1915 movie version was presented, the entire poem was recited (live) several times during the showing.)
 The poem is about a man who gives up his "goods", and his "honour and faith", to a woman who didn't much care and eventually "threw him aside".